dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ### `MintSnsTokens`

-The SNS DAO can also mint its own token via the `MintSnsTokens` proposal.
+An SNS DAO can also mint its own token via the `MintSnsTokens` proposal.

 #### Relevant type signatures